-17.8 Medical Fund and Retirement Benefit payments for Employees who are members of other I.A.T.S.E.
-Locals will be forwarded to Local 849 on a weekly basis with a complete remittance breakdown.

-17.9 All additional payments and deductions are applicable and become due and payable on the date of hire.
+- 17.8 Medical Fund and Retirement Benefit payments for Employees who are members of other I.A.T.S.E.
+Locals will be forwarded to Local 849 on a weekly basis with a complete remittance breakdown. - 17.9 All additional payments and deductions are applicable and become due and payable on the date of hire. - 17.10 Standard additional payment rates as defined in this Article shall be remitted to the Union until such time as the negotiated Collective Bargaining Agreement has been fully executed.
+Retroactive adjustments to any negotiated Retirement or Medical Fund Benefits amounts, as described in Schedule C, Section 17.2 and 17.3 must be corrected and implemented within 30 days of the execution of the finalized Collective Agreement date.
+After 30 days, retroactivity will be denied for the period preceding the Agreement execution date.